StarPlayrX/bigmac/README.md

 To those who may be having problems using BigMac, I understand your frustration.
-I am working hard to test the latest RC2 candidate from Apple and I'll let you know if we find any problems installing.
+A new install system does have a learning curve and Big Sur can present problems.
+I am working hard to test the latest RC2 candidate from Apple and I'll let you know if we find any problems installing and will offer any tips that I have.

 I recommend that your Mac can boot APFS drives natively using Dosdude1's AFPS ROM patcher. it is included the 😎 folder.
 It only needs to ran once, but you must follow the instructions that comes with it in its GUI precisely.
 It does require some patience.